-“I agree, but until Keene takes his father’s place officially in the Triad, it can’t happen.”
+“I agree, but until Keene officially takes his father’s place in the Triad, it can’t happen.”
 And until Stefan was officially convicted, Jace’s appointment in the Triad couldn’t be made permanent either.
 “Besides, we’ve all been a little busy with this Avowed thing.”
 The boat rolled and I bit back nausea.

 Jace put a hand on my shoulder.
 “You look green.”

 “I’m okay,” I said, all too aware that Ritter was with us.
 I wasn’t about to give him a reason to take Ava to Sinalta in my place.
-My sensing abilities were stronger than Ava’s, and she couldn’t channel others’ abilities like I could.
-In fact, I hadn’t yet met another sensing Unbounded who could, though I believed Mikyn Zenos, the Avowed seer and top leader of one of Sinalta’s ruling families might be the exception.
+My sensing abilities were stronger than Ava’s, and she couldn’t channel others’ abilities the way I could.
+In fact, I hadn’t yet met another sensing Unbounded who could, though I believed Mikyn Zenos, the Avowed seer and top leader of one of Sinalta’s ruling families, might be the exception.
 He had somehow inherited both his parents’ abilities which was unheard of in either of our races.
 This dual ability was the only reason he held so much power among the Sinaltans.
 Foretelling if an infant would one day Change had completely altered their society and drastically lowered the value they gave mortal life.

 “I’m going to suit up,” I said, taking a step away from them.
 I might fight to release Dimitri, if that’s what it took, but I would also protect my child.
 The body armor I’d borrowed from Stella, another member of our cell who was also expecting, was like a bodysuit on steroids.
 It was nearly impenetrable, which was the peace of mind I needed.
-While the Avowed were strangely reverent of all expectant women and their babies, at least until after birth when Mikyn predicted the baby’s future, I wasn’t about to trust that goodwill.
+While the Avowed were strangely reverent of all expectant women and their babies, at least until after the birth when Mikyn predicted the baby’s future, I wasn’t about to trust that goodwill.
 Any race who murdered their own babies just because they were mortal couldn’t be trusted.